 A Minor in Nonprofit Studies, the courses it includes, and the internships and professional opportunities offered by our partners in the Wilson Center for Social Entrepreneurship, will equip you with the knowledge and hands on experience needed to succeed in careers in foundations, human services, economic development, advocacy organizations, museums, the arts and environmental organizations.
 You will learn how to do well by doing good.
 This minor is open to undergraduate students from all Pace University programs and colleges.

 This minor requires that you take two courses in Public Administration at the graduate level, which will help you get a head start on a future masters in public administration (MPA).
 In addition, you can choose between two tracks: The Global Nonprofit Sector Track or the NYC and Urban Nonprofit Sector Track.
-See here for more information: [link to flowchart for NPS minor, submitted along with this website package]
+See here for more information.

 By completing the requirements for this Minor, you will: